AndrewJBateman/angular-data-gauges/README.md

 # Angular Data Gauges

-Angular app using [Google Charts](https://google-developers.appspot.com/chart/) to visualise data using [gauges](https://google-developers.appspot.com/chart/interactive/docs/gallery/gauge)
+Angular app using the [Google Charts](https://google-developers.appspot.com/chart/) API to visualise data using [gauges](https://google-developers.appspot.com/chart/interactive/docs/gallery/gauge)

 *** Note: to open web links in a new window use: _ctrl+click on link_**